 Last year, we held our annual advisory vote to approve Named Executive Officer compensation, commonly known as "Say on Pay."
-Approximately 66% of the votes cast were in favor of our executive compensation as disclosed in our 2016 Proxy Statement.
-The Company believes that Biglari Capital Corp. and its affiliates ("Biglari Capital") cast approximately 4.7 million votes against our executive compensation as disclosed in our 2016 Proxy Statement.
-Excluding these votes cast by Biglari Capital, a historically dissident shareholder, approximately 95% of the remaining votes cast were in favor of our executive compensation.
-The Compensation Committee considered these results, as well as other feedback the Company has received from shareholders as part of its ongoing review of our executive compensation programs, and determined not to make material changes to our executive compensation programs because the Compensation Committee believes this advisory vote, particularly that of our disinterested shareholders, indicates considerable shareholder support for continuing the Company's strong pay-for-performance philosophy.
+Approximately 66.5% of the votes cast (excluding broker non-votes and abstentions) were in favor of our executive compensation as disclosed in our 2018 Proxy Statement.
+The Company believes that Biglari Capital Corp. and its affiliates ("Biglari Capital") cast approximately 4.74 million votes against our executive compensation as disclosed in our 2018 Proxy Statement.
+Excluding these votes cast by Biglari Capital, a historically dissident shareholder, approximately 93.8% of the remaining votes cast were in favor of our executive compensation.
+(1) The Compensation Committee considered these results, as well as other feedback the

+Company has received from shareholders as part of our shareholder outreach efforts and the Committee's ongoing review of our executive compensation programs, and determined not to make material changes to our executive compensation programs because the Compensation Committee believes this advisory vote, particularly that of our disinterested shareholders, indicates considerable shareholder support for continuing the Company's strong pay-for-performance philosophy.